Luke Kennard (poet)

 Luke Kennard (born 1981) is a British poet, critic, novelist and lecturer.

 He won an Eric Gregory Award in 2005 for his first collection The Solex Brothers.
 His second collection, The Harbour Beyond The Movie, was shortlisted for the 2007 Forward Prize for Best Collection, making him the youngest ever poet to be nominated.
-In 2014 he was named as one of the Poetry Book Society's Next Generation Poets.
+In 2014, he was named as one of the Poetry Book Society's Next Generation Poets.
 His debut novel, The Transition, was published by Fourth Estate in March 2017.
 The novel was a BBC Radio 4 Book at Bedtime.
 His poetry collection Notes on the Sonnets won the 2021 Forward Prize for Best Collection.
+His novel Black Bag was shortlisted for The Booker Prize in September 2026.